Trinity School Newbury Academy Trust

 - 4.4: How does the school manage the administration of medicines?

 If medicines or therapy are required the necessary arrangements are made in line with school policy.
+Medicines are stored and administered by the school's fully qualified nurse and staff trained in first aid.

 - 4.5: How does the school provide help with personal care where this is needed, eg. help with toileting, eating etc?

 The school nurse provides help with looking after extra clothing provided by home and any special dietary requirements.
 If we feel that a student needs extra help then it may be necessary to refer to the school nurse.
-Individual students who may need access to the toilet during lessons will be issued with a toilet pass and all teachers notified.
+Individual students who may need access to the toilet during lessons will be issued with a medical toilet pass and all teachers notified.
 Students with diabetes are allowed to check their blood sugar levels when required throughout the school day.

 4. Support for my childs overall well being